Sky's FrEUdian Slip -

 Sky News was mistakenly accurate today when it described Leo Varadkar as ‘Angela Merkel’s Prime Minister’.
 A handy reminder of where EU power really lies…

-In reality, Leo doesn’t see himself as subservient to Angela Merkel.
-An FOI request this week did reveal, however, that the Taoiseach sent an embarrassingly grovelling fan letter to Kylie Minogue, asking to meet her.
+However it turns out it’s a different woman that Leo can’t get out of his head.
+An FOI request this week revealed that the Taoiseach had sent an embarrassingly grovelling letter to none other than Kylie Minogue, begging to meet her on her visit to Dublin.
 This wasn’t a teenage fan letter, this was four months ago…

 “Dear Kylie,